Ulvik Municipality: Transportation

-It takes around two hours to drive from the city of Bergen to Ulvik via the European route E16 highway to Vossevangen and then taking Norwegian National Road 13 through the Vallavik Tunnel to Ulvik.
+It takes around two hours to drive from the city of Bergen to Ulvik via the European route E16 highway to Vossavangen and then taking Norwegian National Road 13 through the Vallavik Tunnel to Ulvik Municipality.
 The Norwegian National Road 13 continues through Ulvik before crossing the Hardanger Bridge which goes over the Hardangerfjord.
 The nearest airport is Bergen Flesland Airport in Bergen.

-The Bergen Line runs through the northern part of Ulvik.
+The Bergen Line runs through the northern part of Ulvik Municipality.
 It runs through a region that has no road access, but is a popular with hiking and sports enthusiasts.
 The railway station at Finse on the Bergen Line at an elevation of 1222 m is the highest station on the Norwegian railway system.
 The Finse Tunnel just outside Finse is one of the longest railway tunnels in Norway.
 The Rallarvegen "road" is an historic road that follows the Bergen Line through Ulvik.
 It is a popular biking and hiking route.
 Ulvik is also visited in the summer by numerous foreign cruise ships who travel along the fjord.